Un-Design: A Strategic Framework for Enterprise Transformation

 Dependency visualization: Create comprehensive maps of system interconnections and data flows

-This phase creates the visibility needed to make informed decisions about what to preserve, transform, or eliminate.
+Outcome: The visibility needed to make informed decisions about what to preserve, transform, or eliminate.

 Phase 2: Strategic Deconstruction